vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The incomplete panel at the southern end (E 1) deserves a full discussion (Plate 143).

-Two features of this sculpture catch the eye and suggest a new identification.
-The pronounced ithyphallic character and the brush with peacock feathers, which is held in the ascetic’s left hanḍIt invites comparison to an image found at the bottom of the seventh-century doorpost built into the Deur Temple in Malhar, Chhattisgarh (Plate 144).
+Two features of this sculpture catch the eye and suggest a new identificatioṇThe pronounced ithyphallic character and the brush with peacock feathers, which is held in the ascetic’s left hanḍIt invites comparison to an image found at the bottom of the seventh-century doorpost built into the Deur Temple in Malhar, Chhattisgarh (Plate 144).
 22